githubtraining/write-github-script/responses/00_welcome-activity.md

    ```

 1. Commit the workflow to a new branch.
-1. Create a pull request titled **Automate issue responses**.
+1. Create a pull request.
+I suggest a title like **Automate issue responses**.
 1. Supply the pull request body content and click `Create pull request`.

+<details><summary>About pull pull request titles and content</summary>

-_It is important to place meaningful content into the body of the pull requests you create throughout this course.
+It is important to place meaningful content into the body of the pull requests you create.
 This repository will stay with you long after you complete the course.
-It is advisable that you use the body of the pull requests you create as a way to take long lived notes about thing you want to remember._
+We recommend you use the body of your pull requests as a way to take long lived notes about thing you want to remember.

-<details><summary>Suggested body content</summary>
+In practice, good pull request titles and content convey information efficiently to your collaborators.

+You can fill the body of this pull request with the following recommended content:

-`Workflow files are the recipe for task automation.
-This is where actions are placed if I want to use them for a task.`
+> Workflow files are the recipe for task automation.
+This is where actions are placed if I want to use them for a task.

 </details>